 - Talk to your doctor about getting tested for MTHFR.
 Make sure you also check with your insurance company to see if they cover the expenses for this testing.

 - Start supplementing with an active (bioavailable) form of folate.
-We recommend L-Methylfolate supplementation daily for best results.
+We recommend L-Methylfolate supplementation daily for the best results.

 - Switch to a healthy and balanced diet with folate-rich foods like dark leafy greens, broccoli, lentils and other beans.